Wondering if your yoga, fitness, weight loss or medical website has the right stuff? Watch out for these landmines.

 - To find out what the atmosphere in your women’s wellness center is really like

-If you know your ideal customer, your website can anticipate their needs: for example, making it easy to schedule a chat or phone call, check your hours, get directions, or download a program participant’s handbook.
+Most of what you need to do is just common sense.
+If you know your ideal customer, your website can make it easy to schedule a chat or phone call, check your hours, get directions, or download a program participant’s handbook.

 Ask yourself: what’s your most common or successful way of converting leads to customers?
 Is it: